Star Wars: The Last Jedi poster

 Narrative Framework

 This structural analysis employs systematic plot point analysis that identifies crucial turning points.
-By mapping Star Wars: The Last Jedi against these established plot points, we can identify how the filmmaker utilizes or subverts traditional narrative conventions.
-The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish Star Wars: The Last Jedi within its genre.
+By mapping Star Wars: The Last Jedi against these established plot points, we can identify how Rian Johnson utilizes or subverts traditional narrative conventions.
+The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish Star Wars: The Last Jedi within the short genre.

 Plot Points by Act